zkikvidze/ASM-IP-Blocker/README.md

   -o {block,unblock}, --operation {block,unblock}

-                        Type operation.
+                        Type of operation.
 Allowed values are: block OR unblock

 ```